jelrikvh/todo/README.md

   more difficult (or at least time-intensive) than I hoped.
 I dived into that rabbit hole and spent some time on it before remembering the "keep it MVP" instruction for this assessment.
 I think the current interface, that always ends with the list of "Logical next commands" is relatively usable in the meantime.
+- There are some technical improvements that could be made, but that I didn't choose to do at the current time.
+They are on the backlog below.

 ## Backlog